yuyangstatistics/blog/_posts/2020-07-22-Configure-MacBook.md

 - VS Code would remember your action, so next time you open VS Code, you can directly check recent activities to quickly connect ssh.

+## TexStudio

+I used a Solarized Light theme in [Francis-Hsu's Github](https://github.com/Francis-Hsu/TeXstudio_Solarized).
+First, I copied the file and save it as `Solarized_Light.txsprofile`, then `Options-> Load Profile` to load it.
+Note that we need restart TexStudio for the modification to take effects.
+Another way is to modify the `[format]` section in the setting file `~/.config/texstudio/texstudio.ini`.

 # Terminal

 ## Homebrew